JongkukLee/JongkukJayLeeStudy/contents/algorithm.md

 In human being perspective, infix notation is easy to calulate, but in computer, postifx notaion is calculated easier than infix one.
 So, now we will see how to change infix notation to postfix notation,

 ### Post notation ###
-To change infix notation to postfix notation,
+To change infix notation to postfix notation using a stack,

 1. Determine the precedence of operator: '(' : 0, '+' and '-': 1, '*' and '/' : 2
 2. If meeting '(', push it into the stack
 3. If meeting ')', pop elements and add them to the result until meeting '(', and throw away '(' and ')'.
 4. If meeting operator, pop the elements and add them to the result until meeting upper level operator than itself, and push itself.
 5. If meeting operand, add operand to the result.
-6. When all input is complete, pop the rest all operators and add them to the result.
+6. When all input are completed, pop the rest all operators and add them to the result.

-When we change the (2*(3+6/2)+2)/4+3, the result is 2362/+*2+4/3+.
+When we change this infix notation (2*(3+6/2)+2)/4+3 to the postfix notation, the result is like this: 2362/+*2+4/3+.

 <!--![Image]({{ site.globalurl }}/contents/img/postfix1.jpg)-->

-And in this time, we will see how to calculate postfix notaion in computer.

-To calculate the postfix notation,
+Next, to calculate the postfix notation using a stack,
 1. If meeting operand, push the operand into the stack.
-2. If meeting operator, pop an operand from the stack, put it on the right of the operator, and pop it again from the stack, and put it on the left of the operator.
-Calulate them, and push only result into stack, and throw away the operator and the poped two operands.
+2. If meeting operator, pop an operand from the stack, put it on the right of the operator, and pop it again from the stack, and put it on the left of the operator, and calulate them, and push only result into the stack, and throw away the operator and the poped two operands.
+3. Repeat 1 and 2 util the last one is left.
-3. The last one left in stack is the final result.
+4. The last one is the final result.

 <!-- ![Image]({{ site.globalurl }}/contents/img/postfix2.jpg) -->

 ## Tree ##

 > Tree is a nonlinear data structure, which is consisted of node (vertex) and link (edge).
-Node has data, and linke represents the relationship between two nodes.
+Node has data, and link represents the connection between two nodes.
 Tree has at least a root, which is the top level node.
 All nodes have a parent node except root, but node can have serveral children node.
-The path from a node to other is unique.
+The path from a node to the other is unique.

 ![Image]({{ site.globalurl }}/contents/img/tree12.jpg)